mhered/bumperbot/Python_code_examples.md

 ```

-Or in C++:
+Note difference vs the command for a C++ package:

 ```bash
 $ ros2 pkg create --build-type ament_cmake bumperbot_cpp_examples
 ```

-Now if we rebuild the workspace two packages are created:
+If we create also the C++ package and we rebuild the workspace two packages are created:

 ```bash
 $ cd .. && colcon build